 - Teeth whitening: This can help you regain confidence by reducing staining from factors such as smoking, diet, or genetics.

-- Fillings and sealants: These both prevent and fix cavities from occurring to your teeth.
+- Fillings and sealants: These both prevent and fix cavities from occurring in your teeth.

 Don’t wait until tooth decay develops to visit your dentist.
-You need to learn how does tooth decay develops in order to come up with ways to prevent it.
-Reach out to us via 832.430.7364 for healthy teeth and get the smile you deserve.
+You need to learn how tooth decay develops to come up with ways to prevent it.
+Reach out to us via 832-242-2030 for healthy teeth and get the smile you deserve.